-Please note that there are interactions that do not meet the definitions of the Q-Sub types described above and for which a new formal Q-Sub type has not been created.
+There are interactions that do not meet the definitions of the Q-Sub types described above and for which a new formal Q-Sub type has not been created.
 When a new Q-Sub type does not exist to track a particular type of interaction, FDA may use the Informational Meeting Q-Sub type as a vehicle to track those interactions.
-Examples of the types of interactions for which the Informational Meeting Q-Sub vehicle is currently used for tracking include:
+Examples of the types of interactions for which the Informational Meeting Q-Sub mechanism is currently used for tracking include: